-You’re too fine for words, but I’m going to try nonetheless.
+Too fine for words, but I’m going to try some on for you nonetheless.
 Here are just a few that come to mind when I’m undressing you with my eyes:

 You like that?
 I’ll bet you do.
 You look like you enjoy a little dirty talk.

 What’s this?
-Oh, this is just a picture of me in my gimp mask that I happen to be carrying in my wallet.
+Oh, this is just a picture of me dressed up as Conan the Barbarian that I happen to be carrying in my wallet.
 I took it last night while I was thinking of you.